tatsuyafujisaki/android-playground/README.md

 # Best practices
+* Add `android:contentDescription="@null"` to `ImageView` to solve a lint warning unless you have the time to take care of accessibility.
 * Use `bundleOf()` in Core KTX to create a Bundle.
 * Use `CharSequence.isDigitsOnly()` in Core KTX to check if a string contains only digits.
   * FYI, `CharSequence.isDigitsOnly()` returns true for an empty string.